 Many moms struggle with breastfeeding in the beginning stages and one of the most frustrating things usually is trying to figure out how to increase milk supply.
 Low milk supply is normal because your body is trying to adjust and figure everything out.
 It is normal to worry about it, but keep in mind that the body of women is adjusting very quickly.
-And most cases it turns out that breast milk production is just fine and enough for the baby.
-This process is hormone driven and usually if you are breastfeeding your baby when he or she is hungry, your body will begin to produce the right amount of milk.
+And in most cases it turns out that breast milk production is just fine and enough for the baby.
+This process is hormone-driven and usually if you are breastfeeding your baby when he or she is hungry, your body will begin to produce the right amount of milk.
 You don’t have to worry too much unless your baby does not gain weight.
-If this is the case or you have any other concern, you have to speak with your pediatrician.
+If this is the case or you have any other concerns, you have to speak with your pediatrician.

 Reasons for low milk supply

 Latching problems – Many babies have a difficult time latching at first.
 If the baby doesn’t get it right your body might not catch on that it needs to start producing.